-I am a Lecturer in Modern British History and Vice Principal of St Hilda's College, Oxford.
-As a social historian, I am interested in ordinary people's experience and memory of the past.
+I am Professor of Modern History and a specialist in the history of modern Britain, particularly during the 20th and 21st centuries.
+My research focuses on the history of working-class life and women's lives.
+I am interested in ordinary people's experience and memory of the past.
 My research examines class and gender relations, social mobility, work and education - often by using oral histories and unpublished autobiographies.

 Phoenix Rising: Working-Class Life and Urban Reconstruction, c.
 1945–1967

 <jats:title>Abstract</jats:title><jats:p>Between 1945 and 1967, England's town and city centers were reconstructed.
 This article argues that this process of civic redevelopment transformed working-class people's experience of urban life.
 Frequently represented as a social problem or simply ignored by prewar planning and political rhetoric on civic participation, working-class people were treated as vital to civic life in postwar England.
 This change had profound implications for people's experience of civic life and for class identity.
 However, historians of urban change have focused on planners and politicians, while the few histories of postwar working-class life that exist concentrate on selfhood, home, and neighborhood life.
 Drawing on personal testimonies, press reports, and planning documents this paper argues that working-class people were active agents of change in England's civic centers.
 Moreover, the experience of civic reconstruction encouraged the development of a sense of entitlement for a more secure and fuller life than earlier generations had experienced.
 The rebuilding of the civic centers was widely recognized as an achievement of ordinary working-class people, and the rebuilt centers were understood as places that should and could provide for their needs.</jats:p>

 The People: The Rise and Fall of the Working Class 1910-2010